Memory-Based Learning in Spectral Chemometrics.

 install.packages('iterators')

 Note: Apart from these packages we stronly recommend to download and install Rtools https://cran.r-project.org/bin/windows/Rtools/).
-This is important for obtaining the proper C++ toolchain that might be needed for resemble
+This is important for obtaining the proper C++ toolchain that might be needed for resemble.

 Then, install resemble

-You can also install the development version of resemble
+You can also install the development version of resemble directly from github using devtools:

 devtools::install_github("l-ramirez-lopez/resemble")

-from here.
+NOTE: in some MAC Os it is still recommended to install gfortran and clang from here.
 Even for R >= 4.0.
 For more info, check this issue.

 Example

-you should be also able to run the following lines:
+After installing resemble you should be also able to run the following lines:

 library(resemble)